 Implementation of Copernicus Downstream Products for Monitoring of Bathing and Shellfish Waters and Piloting User Uptake

 The objective of this action is to establish an operational service of integrated model-observations products for the monitoring and forecasting of the state of the marine coastal environment with a focus on the diffusion of plumes related to potential hazards for bathing and shellfish waters.
-The service will take advantage of user feedbacks gathered and modelling tools developed in the CADEAU project (CMEMS Demonstration Coastal – MEDSEA 32-DEM2-L5).
-Therefore, this action aims to improve the CADEAU service capabilities to provide a real time monitoring and short-term forecasting system.
+The service will take advantage of modelling tools developed in the CADEAU project (CMEMS Demonstration Coastal – MEDSEA 32-DEM2-L5), improving them to provide a real time monitoring and short-term forecasting system.
 The new implementation includes the analysis of case studies for bathing and shellfish waters.
 Furthermore, a workshop will support the user uptake of the new downstream service for local-scale issues and specific needs.
 This event aims at improving and facilitating the dialogue between all the national end-users and enterprise community members.
-Such dialogue is expected to lead toward the further optimization and customization of the downstream platform and services, built upon suitable and sound user requirements.
-Public sector and LRA will benefit from the results within the implementation of national and EU policies (e.g. WFD, MSFD, or MSP) as well as the shellfish industry to improve sustainability and quality of productions.
+Public sector and LRA will benefit from the results within the implementation of national and EU policies (e.g. WFD, MSFD, MSP, BWD) as well as the shellfish industry to improve sustainability and quality of productions.

 Outputs and Results